bscrow/vsrp/README.md

 # vsrp

-This is a bash pipeline that converts NetAffx annotation and sample files (TSV format, from NA29 and/or NA32), into sorted, Gunzipped VCF files for each chromosome - the required input file format for the Michigan Imputation Server.
+This is a bash pipeline that converts NetAffx annotation and sample files (TSV format, from either NA29 or NA32), into sorted, Gunzipped VCF files for each chromosome - the required input file format for the Michigan Imputation Server.

 The proposed pipeline builds on top of the data processing pipeline as